powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_only_bbs.svg

-As you can see on the diagram for VL1, the busbar sections are not positioned in any particular way.
-It is possible to add position extensions on these busbar sections to show the topology.
-The busbarSectionPosition extension allows you to specify the position of every busbar section relative to the other ones.
-If you want to put the three busbar sections of VL1 parallel to each other, then they need to have the same section_index.
-As they belong to three distinct busbar sections, their busbar_index is going to be different:
+As you can see on the diagram of *VL1*, the busbar sections are not positioned in any chosen way.
+It is possible to add position extensions on these busbar sections to precise relative positions.
+Use *busbarSectionPosition* extension for that purpose.
+If you want to put the three busbar sections of *VL1* on the same slice, then they need to have the same *section_index*.
+As they belong to three distinct busbars, their *busbar_index* are different:

 .. testcode::